An individual facing prison is much more than their greatest mistake.

 -

-Reentry Resources reports that 95% of people incarcerated in state prisons eventually return to their communities.
+A 2022 National Institute of Justice report reveals that 95% of people incarcerated in state prisons eventually return to their communities.
 Having been traumatized by the brutal environment experienced in jail and prison, individuals are much more likely to re-offend.

 -